 What Does CIF Mean?

 CIF stands for Cost, Insurance, and Freight.
 As the name suggests, the seller is responsible for the shipping cost and cargo insurance.
 The seller is also responsible for obtaining all the required documents to export the goods.
-CIF is an exclusive incoterm used for ocean freight, usually used for oversized deliveries.
+Cost, Insurance is an exclusive incoterm used for ocean freight, usually used for oversized deliveries.

 The buyer becomes fully responsible when the goods arrive at the destination port.
 The buyer pays related fees like customs, import duty, and taxes.
 They're also in charge of unloading and handling the goods at the destination.
 Any documents the transport carrier holds are handed over to the buyer to clear the goods after payment.